 Swelling will reduce significantly in the first days and weeks of your recovery.
 But keep in mind that swelling will come and go in the months to come.
 In fact, all of the swelling may not go away for up to a year.

 As with any cosmetic surgery, there are limitations, risks, and possible complications associated with this surgery.
-The most notable risks associated with rhinoplasty include:
+The most notable risks associated with nose surgery include:

 - Poor healing of the incision wounds